Frequently Asked Questions

 Darin Fisher, CAAM, CMCA.
 I am Vision’s Founder and CEO.

 How long has your company been managing HOAs?

-I founded the company in December 2003 when I combined my successful association accounting practice into a small management-only company which handled approximately eight associations comprising about 400 homes.
-The following year I rebranded the company Vision and have operated it ever since.
+I founded the company in December 2003 when I combined my successful association accounting practice into a small HOA-management-only company which handled approximately eight associations comprising about 400 homes.
+The following year I rebranded the company Vision Community Management and have operated it ever since.

-How many HOA properties does your company currently manage?
+How many community associations does your company currently manage?

-We manage 206 HOA and Condominium communities ranging from 8 doors to 2,558 doors throughout Maricopa County comprising over 43,000 units.
-Our entire client list is available for review on our website: www.wearevision.com.
+We manage 206 HOA and Condominium association-governed communities ranging from 8 doors to 2,558 doors throughout the Greater Phoenix Area comprising over 43,000 units.
+Our entire list of association clients is available for review on our website: www.wearevision.com/current-homeowners

 How many employees do you have dedicated to managing HOAs?

 89, including 33 CAAM and/or CMCA/AMS certified Community Managers, and 3 PCAMs.
 Additionally, a total of 45 Vision employees hold professional certifications and/or licenses.

 How many community managers and employees hold professional certifications?